 The Rythers move from Alder Street to Denny Way

-By 1904 the Ryther family, still living in the Alder Street house, needed even bigger quarters, and a supporter, Laurence Colman, found a house for them, the old Pontius mansion, at 1262 Denny Way near Minor Ave and Pontius Ave in today’s South Lake Union.
+By 1904 the Ryther family, still living in the Alder Street house, needed even bigger quarters.
+A supporter, Laurence Colman, found a house for them, the old Pontius mansion, at 1262 Denny Way near Minor Ave and Pontius Ave in today’s South Lake Union.
 Colman, son of James Colman for whom Seattle’s ferry dock is named, organized a board to support Mother Ryther’s work, which was then called the City Mission Foundling Home.
 The Board produced a pamphlet with endorsements by 22 Seattle leaders and businessmen, including Robert Moran (shipbuilder and former mayor) and Rev. Mark Matthews of First Presbyterian Church.
-After Ollie Ryther’s husband, Noble, died in 1914 she became even more dedicated to her work with the children.

 A new and even bigger home: the move to Wallingford